USS Markab: Destroyer tender, 1942–1947

 After shakedown Markab transited the Panama Canal on 27 October to join Destroyer Force, Pacific Fleet at Pearl Harbor.
 Ships recently returned from the battle for the Solomon Islands made use of her facilities for three months prior to her departure on 6 February 1943 to service the North Pacific Force.
 In the year she remained in the Aleutians, she rendered noteworthy service in helping to prepare vessels for both the Attu and Kiska invasions.
 Steaming to San Francisco late in January, 1944 the ship prepared for an even more extensive Pacific tour.

 She departed the West Coast on 26 February and worked her way toward the war zone.
 As a part of Service Squadron 10, Markab overhauled, repaired, and replenished destroyers and destroyer escorts at Pearl Harbor, Majuro, and Eniwetok in the Marshall Islands, and Ulithi in the Carolines.
 Having assisted in preparing and sustaining the ships fighting in the bloody conquests of the Marianas and Iwo Jima, she sailed for the Philippines on 16 February 1945.
 Her work force now overhauled and readied landing craft for the assault on Okinawa.
 During June she played an important part in preparing TF 38 for the last great raids on Japan.

 Following the Japanese surrender, Markab refitted and restocked ships bound for the occupation areas of Japan, Korea, and China.
 Steaming in their wake, she arrived Sasebo, Japan on 1 November and early in January 1946 joined the 7th Fleet at Shanghai, China.
 Her services in the western Pacific ended 2 April as Markab commenced the long voyage home for inactivation.
 The ship off loaded at New Orleans beginning 6 May.
-At Orange, Texas on January, 1947 she decommissioned and entered the Atlantic Reserve Fleet.
+At Orange, Texas in January 1947 she decommissioned and entered the Atlantic Reserve Fleet.